johnbintz/jasmine-headless-webkit/index.md

 ## Automated testing during development

 `jasmine-headless-webkit` works best when it's running all the time, re-running tests when you update the appropriate files.
+If you use [Guard](https://github.com/guard/guard/), install [`guard-jasmine-headless-webkit`](http://github.com/guard/guard-jasmine-headless-webkit/)
+and run `guard init jasmine-headless-webkit` to add the necessary bits to your `Guardfile` to test a Rails 3.1 (or a well-structured Rails 3.0) app.

 Support for Autotest is built-in.
 All you need to do is create a `.jasmine-headless-webkit` file in your project directory and Autotest will pick up that you want to use it for Jasmine. _(this only works by itself or with RSpec at the moment)_

-If you use [Guard](https://github.com/guard/guard/), which I just switched to doing, install [`guard-jasmine-headless-webkit`](http://github.com/johnbintz/guard-jasmine-headless-webkit/) and run `guard init jasmine-headless-webkit` to add the necessary bits to your `Guardfile` to test a Rails 3.1 (or a well-structured Rails 3.0) app.

-You can also use it with watchr, if you're so inclined.
-[Here's the watchr script](https://gist.github.com/965115/) I use to run both RSpec and `jasmine-headless-webkit`.

 ## Rake tasks